edouardblais/forum/README.md

 Built with Node.js and Express, with Pug a the template engine.

-The database used to store the users info and the actual forum's info is MongoDB.
+The database used to store the users and general forum info is MongoDB.

 It will be soon hosted on Railway and probably styled with Bootstrap.

+This app is also my first attempt at using Typescript!